konsolebox/scripts/README.md

 A repository for various scripts I make.

-#### binfind.bash
+### binfind.bash

-Searches for binary files based on the value of `$PATH`.
+Searches for binary files based on the value of `${PATH}`.

-#### build-initramfs.bash
+### build-initramfs.bash

-Automates building of initrd image using the files and directories in the specified directory.
+Automates building of an initrd image using the files and directories in a specified directory.

-#### cd.bash
+### cd.bash

-A simple and convenient enhancement wrapper for cd.
+A simple and convenient enhancement wrapper for **cd**.

-#### dnscrypt-proxy-multi.rb
+### dnscrypt-proxy-multi.rb

-A Ruby script that runs multiple instances of dnscrypt-proxy.
+A Ruby script that runs multiple instances of **dnscrypt-proxy**.

-It parses a CSV file and makes use of the entries found in it as target remote services when creating instances of dnscrypt-proxy.
-Remote services are checked for availability before an instance of dnscrypt-proxy is used to connect to them.
-An FQDN can also be used to check if a remote service can resolve names.
+It parses a CSV file and makes use of the entries found in it as target remote services when creating instances of **dnscrypt-proxy**.

+Remote services are checked for availability before an instance of **dnscrypt-proxy** is used to connect to them.

+An FQDN can also be used to check if a remote service is able to resolve names.

 The script waits for all instances to exit before it exits.
-It also automaticaly stops them when it receives SIGTERM or SIGINT.
+It also automatically stops them when it receives a SIGTERM or a SIGINT signal.

-#### getabspath/*
+### getabspath/*

-Scripts that implement getabspath() for various shells.  getabspath() is a function for shell scripts that's intended to get the strict absolute form of a path *(strict in a sense that the resulting path would remain consistent even if another item is appended unto it)*, without relying on an external command if possible.
+Scripts that implement **getabspath** for POSIX-compliant shells.

+**getabspath** is a shell function that returns the strict absolute form of a given path.

+Similar to **realpath**, it converts the input to its simplified absolute form using the current directory as a reference but does not resolve symbolic links and ensures the output’s trailing slash matches the input’s: one or more trailing `/` yields a single `/`, otherwise none.

+A `/` or `.` may be added to match the input’s trailing slash presence, distinguishing strict from regular absolute paths.

-#### getcleanpath/*
+### getcleanpath/*

-Scripts that implement getcleanpath() for various shells. getcleanpath() is similar to getabspath() but it doesn't care about the format of its input to base on for its output.
-It would always produce an output similar to realpath where the path would never end in / unless it's the root directory itself.
+Scripts that implement **getcleanpath** for POSIX-compliant shells.

+**getcleanpath** is a shell function that returns the absolute form of a given path.

+Similar to **realpath**, it converts the input to its simplified absolute form using the current directory as a reference but does not resolve symbolic links.

+Unlike **getabspath**, it omits any trailing `/` except for the root directory.

-#### git/git-amend-date-using-reference.bash
+### git/git-amend-date-using-reference.bash

-Updates current commit's date using another commit's date as reference
+Updates the current commit's date using another commit's date as reference.

-#### git/git-checkout-last-version.bash
+### git/git-checkout-last-version.bash

-Extracts the last version of a file before it was removed from git
+Extracts the last version of a file before it was removed from git.

-#### git/git-diff-blame.rb
+### git/git-diff-blame.rb

-Annotates each line in a diff hunk with author and commit information like blame
+Annotates each line in a diff hunk with author and commit information like **git blame**'s output.

-#### git/git-move.bash
+### git/git-move.bash

-Moves commits in a tree to a new base commit within the same tree
+Rebases commits in a tree onto a new base commit within the same tree.

-#### hist.bash
+### hist.bash

-Simple script that finds matching entries in `~/.bash_history` using specified keywords
+Searches `~/.bash_history` for entries matching specified keywords.

+### hyphenate.rb

+Renames files and directories to the hyphenated version of their filename.

-#### killtree.bash
+### killtree.bash

 Sends signals to process trees with style.

-The script also contains reusable functions for working with process trees.
+The script also contains reusable functions for managing process trees.

-#### killtree-lite.bash
+### killtree-lite.bash

-A less poetic version of killtree.
+A less poetic version of **killtree**.

-#### libfind.bash
+### libfind.bash

-Finds library files by keywords or expressions in directories specified by /etc/ld.so.conf and its subfiles, or in common library directories specified in an integrated list.
+Finds library files by keywords or expressions in directories specified by `/etc/ld.so.conf` and its subfiles, or in common library directories specified in an integrated list.

-#### manfind.bash
+### manfind.bash

-Searches for manual pages based on `$MANPATH`.
+Searches for manual pages based on `${MANPATH}`.

-#### map-partitions.bash
+### map-partitions.bash

-This tool maps partitions in a block device to logical devices using dmsetup and sfdisk.
+This tool maps partitions in a block device to logical devices using **dmsetup** and **sfdisk**.

-#### rcopy.bash
+### rcopy.bash

 Copies files along with their dependencies to a virtual root directory.

-The resulting file's path is reproduced based on its source.
+The resulting file's path is reproduced based on its source's location.

-#### tail-follow-grep.bash
+### tail-follow-grep.bash

-Basically a wrapper for 'tail -f' and 'grep --line-buffered'
+Basically a wrapper for `tail -f` and `grep --line-buffered`.

-#### tcpdump-master.bash
+### tcpdump-master.bash

+A script to start and manage a **tcpdump** service.

-The script is a tcpdump service starter and manager.
-It can also automatically delete files older than C days, and reduce the size of the main log file if it's already larger than N bytes.
+It can automatically delete files older than a specified number of days and truncate the main log file if it exceeds a specified size in bytes.

-I wrote it back in 2010 for an LQ thread.
-Right now tcpdump already has most of its features.
+This was originally written in 2010 for a LinuxQuestions.org thread but **tcpdump** includes most of its features now.

-#### trim-trailing-spaces.bash
+### trim-trailing-spaces.bash

-Removes trailing spaces in files.
+Removes trailing whitespace from files.

-#### uuidfstab.bash
+### uuidfstab.bash

-Converts device paths in a fstab file to UUID forms.
+Replaces device paths in an fstab file with their UUID equivalents.

-#### xn.rb
+### xn.rb

-Renames files and directories based on their 160-bit KangarooTwelve checksum while avoiding conflict on files with different content.
+Renames files and directories based on their 160-bit KangarooTwelve checksum.

+It supports recursive renaming and avoids naming conflicts among files and directories with distinct content by appending supplemental suffixes.